smart-on-fhir/smart-scheduling-links/README.md

 "SMART Scheduling Links" is a standards-based specification enabling patients to:

-1. **find appointment slots** using an appointment search tool of their choice, searching by geography, specialty, health system, etc
+1. **find appointment slots** using an appointment booking tool of their choice, searching by geography, specialty, health system, etc
 2. **follow a deep link** into the provider's booking portal, to book a specific slot
 3. **complete a booking**, e.g., by providing details, answering questions, or submitting referral documentation

 We are parsimonious in our use of standards, so that:

-* step 1 is standardized with **FHIR Slot search**; then
+* step 1 is standardized with **FHIR Slot Discovery**; then
 * step 2 is standardized with **HTTPS deep-linking conventions**; meanwhile
 * step 3 **requires no standardization**, enabling flexible and provider-specific rules to govern the completion of the booking process.
 (To be clear, many standards can facilitate step 3, but they're out of scope for SMART Scheduling Links.)